CipherTheDev/GeoScanner/README.md

 Required Software: Python

 Open a VTY line on Terminal,
-python -m install GeoScanner
+python -m install GeoScanner,

-TO BE UPDATED
+usage of Anaconda will ease the installation as well.
 ```
 ## Documentation